tldr-pages/tldr/pages/linux/apt-file.md

 `sudo apt update`

-- Search for packages that contain the specified file:
+- Search for packages that contain the specified file or path:

 `apt-file search {{part/of/filename/or/path}}`